 This web page will walk you through the simple sign up process and take care of the online waiver needed before reserving any classes.

-For Zoom classes, online registration is necessary for access.
-For in-person classes, indoors or outdoors, you are also able to show up without online registration, sign the waiver, and pay onsite, with cash or check, not a credit card
+For in-person classes, indoors or outdoors, you can show up without online registration, sign the waiver, and pay onsite, with cash or check, not a credit card

 Do you have different levels?
 How do I know which class is right for me?